-The created text file contains a very short message stating that data is encrypted and that victims have to contact cyber criminals and purchase a decryption tool in order to restore it.
-Unfortunately, the fact that cyber criminals are the only ones capable of restoring data is true.
-Ghost (Jamper) encrypts data by using a cryptography that generates unique decryption key individually for each victim.
-The problem is that all keys are stored in a remote server controlled by cyber criminals.
-Thus, since data recovery without the key is impossible, users are encouraged to purchase a decryption tool with the key embedded within.
-To receive payment/decryption instructions victims have to contact cyber criminals via one of provided email addresses.
-Ransomware developers usually ask for $500-$1500 and the payments are typically have to be submitted using some sort of cryptocurrency.
-Nevertheless, no matter how low or high the price is, it should never be paid.
-Research results show that cyber criminals often ignore victims, once payments are submitted.
-This means that paying typically gives no positive result and users merely get scammed.
-Hence, no matter how low or high the price is, it should never be paid.
-Research results show that cyber criminals often ignore victims, once payments are submitted.
-For this reason, paying usually gives no positive result and users merely get scammed.
-All encouragements to submit payments and contact these persons should be ignored.
-Unluckily, Ghost (Jamper) is an undecryptable ransomware, meaning that there are no tools capable of cracking its encryption.
-The thing victims can do is restore everything from a backup if there is one created.
+The new text file contains a short message stating that data is encrypted and that victims must contact cyber criminals and purchase a decryption tool to restore it.
+Unfortunately, only cyber criminals can provide the means to restore data.
+Ghost (Jamper) encrypts data using cryptography that generates a unique decryption key individually for each victim.
+All keys are stored on a remote server controlled by cyber criminals.
+Since data recovery without these keys is impossible, users are encouraged to purchase decryption tools with their keys embedded within.
+To receive payment/decryption instructions, victims are encouraged to contact cyber criminals via one of email addresses provided.
+Ransomware developers usually demand $500-$1500, and the payments must typically be submitted using a form of cryptocurrency.
+Regardless of the cost, do not pay.
+Research shows that cyber criminals often ignore victims, once payments are submitted.
+Thus, paying typically gives no positive result and users are scammed.
+Ignore all requests to submit payments or contact these people.
+Unfortunately, Ghost (Jamper) is undecryptable ransomware and there are no tools capable of cracking its encryption.
+Victims can only restore everything from backups, if they have been created beforehand.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ghost (Jamper) shares many similarities with dozens of other ransomware infections, such as Poret, Buran, SECURE.
-Almost every single one is designed to encrypt data so that developers could blackmail victims by offering a paid recovery.
-Unfortunately, encryptions are typically performed using RSA, AES, or other similar algorithms that generate unique decryption keys.
-Therefore, unless this virus is still in development and/or has certain bugs/flaws (e.g., the key us hard-coded, stored locally, or something like that), restoring data manually (without developers interfering) is impossible.
-We highly recommend you to maintain regular data backups.
-Yet be sure to store them in unplugged storage devices (e.g., external hard drive, flash drive, or similar) or either remote server (e.g., Cloud).
-This way you'll prevent ransomware from compromising backups alongside with regular data.
-Moreover, you should keep in mind that there's always a chance that used server/storage device will be damaged.
-For this reason, you should have multiple backup copies stored in different locations.
+Ghost (Jamper) shares many similarities with dozens of other ransomware infections, such as Poret, Buran, and SECURE.
+Most encrypt data so that developers are able to blackmail victims by offering paid recovery of their files.
+Unfortunately, the encryptions are typically performed using RSA, AES or other similar algorithms that generate unique decryption keys.
+Therefore, unless the virus is still in development or has certain bugs/flaws (e.g., the key us hard-coded, stored locally or similar), restoring data manually without involvement of developers (contacting these people is not recommended) is impossible.
+We strongly recommend that you maintain regular backups, however, store them on unplugged storage devices (e.g., external hard drive, Flash drive, or similar) or remote servers (e.g., Cloud).
+This will prevent ransomware from compromising backups together with regular data.
+There is always a chance that servers and storage devices can be damaged and, therefore, have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-Developers proliferate Ghost (Jamper) via Danabot botnet.
-However, such infections are also proliferated using email spam campaigns, third party software download sources, fake software updaters/cracks, and trojans.
-Spam campaigns are used to send thousands of emails consisting of malicious attachments (links/files) and deceptive messages encouraging recipients to open them.
-Additionally, cyber criminals present malicious attachments as some important documents just to create the impression of legitimacy and increase the chance of tricking recipients.
+Developers proliferate Ghost (Jamper) via the Danabot botnet, however, these infections are also spread using spam email campaigns, third party software download sources, fake software updaters/cracks, and trojans.
+Spam campaigns are used to send thousands of emails containing malicious attachments (links/files) and deceptive messages encouraging recipients to open them.
+Additionally, cyber criminals present malicious attachments as important documents in attempts to give the impression of legitimacy and increase the chance of tricking recipients.
 Unofficial software download sources (free file hosting websites, freeware download websites, peer-to-peer [P2P] networks, etc.) are also used in a similar manner.
-Crooks simply present malicious executables as legitimate software, thereby tricking users into downloading and installing malware manually.
-Fake updaters usually infect computers by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Software cracks are meant to bypass paid software activation.
-Yet since crooks use them to spread malware, users are way more likely to infect their computers instead of gaining access to paid software features.
-Last but not least are trojans which stealthily infiltrate computers with an intention of injecting additional malware.
+Criminals simply present malicious executables as legitimate software, thereby tricking users into manually downloading and installing malware.
+Fake updaters usually infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+Software cracks bypass paid software activation, however, since criminals use them to proliferate malware, regular users are much more likely to infect their computers than gain access to paid software features.
+Finally, trojans stealthily infiltrate computers by injecting additional malware.